 Registry can be thought of as a database that can be queried to find out what datasets are available.
-We define Registry to have an abstract interface to allow different implementations to co-exist, although we do assume that a SQL-like syntax is supported when constraining queries (effectively a WHERE clause), even if that does not result in SQL being executed in the specific Registry implementation.
+We define Registry to have an abstract interface to allow different implementations to co-exist, although we do assume that a SQL-like syntax is supported when constraining queries (effectively a WHERE clause), even if that does not result in SQL being executed in the specific registry implementation.

-The primary Registry implementation uses SQLAlchemy^{8†} to talk to PostgreSQL[‡] or SQLite[§] backend databases.
+The primary Registry implementation uses SQLAlchemy^{8} to talk to PostgreSQL[†] or SQLite[‡] backend databases.
 We do not make use of the Object Relational Mapping interface, and instead use the low-level SQLAlchemy "Core" interface to create and interact with tables.

 The Registry stores all the dimension information, collection and dataset type definitions, and the associations between these and the actual datasets.
 All dimension values must be pre-defined before a dataset can be stored with that value, and the dimension records have additional metadata that can be used to constrain dataset queries or to provide more detail as to what a dimension really represents.
-For example, in the default schema, which is currently used by LSST cameras, Hyper Suprime-Cam9 and DECam, 10 the exposure dimension contains metadata including the time of the exposure, the elevation and azimuth, the observation type, and the exposure time, whereas the detector dimension contains metadata including the full name, the raft name, and the detector role.
-The tables that hold this dimension metadata exist independently of the datasets they correspond to; for example, while the metadata associated with the exposure dimension metadata is usually derived from the
+For example, in the default schema the exposure dimension contains metadata including the time of the exposure, the elevation and azimuth, the observation type, and the exposure time, whereas the detector dimension contains metadata including the full name, the raft name, and the detector type.
+The tables that hold this dimension metadata exist independently of the datasets they correspond to; for example, while the metadata associated with the exposure dimension metadata is usually derived from the header of a raw dataset, that exposure is also associated the dataset types that represent processing done on that exposure.
+The dimension tables - which often also include foreign key relationships, such as the physical_filter associated with an exposure - thus form a data model "skeleton" of sorts for the actual datasets, which have no relationships of their own.
+In some case those dimension relationship are spatial (some dimensions are associated with regions on the sky) or temporal (associated with time spans).